jitesoft/docker-alpine/README.md

 This image follows the [Jitesoft image label specification 1.0.0](https://gitlab.com/snippets/1866155).

+### Signature

+Cosign public key for this image can be found at [https://jitesoft.com/cosign.pub](https://jitesoft.com/cosign.pub).

 ### Sponsors

 Jitesoft images are built via GitLab CI on runners hosted by the following wonderful organisations: